Skip to content

 Care and courtesy are core values of our school.
 Pupils know and understand that it is expected that respect is shown to everyone, staff, pupils and visitors into School.

-Pupils are helped to acquire an understanding of other cultures .In the Global Curriculum pupils learn about the Holocaust and visit Liverpool Synagogue and the Al Rahma Mosque.
+Pupils are helped to acquire an understanding of other cultures.
+Through the Global Curriculum, pupils learn about the Holocaust and visit Liverpool Synagogue and the Al Rahma Mosque for instance.

-In the Thriving Curriculum pupils learn about differences of faith, ethnicity, disability, gender or sexuality and differences of family situations
+Through the Thriving Curriculum, pupils learn about differences of faith, ethnicity, disability, gender or sexuality and differences of family situations

 We support many charities including the Zero food waste project, the UNICEF outright campaign, Children in Need, SHARE Shelter and the NSPCC.